ehennenfent/live_illustrate/README.md

 With the default settings, it costs about $1/hour to run.
 You can lower the cost by reducing the size of the generated images, or increasing the interval between them.

+### Running
+Once installed, run the `illustrate` command line tool, which will automatically start recording with your default microphone.

+A few words about the most important command line options:
+* `--wait_minutes`: This controls how frequently the tool draws an image, which directly translates into how expensive it is to run.
+The default of 7.5 minutes seems to work well for our campaign.
+* `--max_context`: Each interval, the tool looks back at the transcript and collects up to `max_context` tokens to send to GPT3.
+It will get as close as possible, so some of these tokens may come from _before_ the previous image was generated.
+GPT can be a bit slow about summarizing large amounts of text, so be careful about making this too large.
+The default of 2000 tokens seems to correspond _very_ roughly to about ten minutes of conversation from one of our sessions, but YMMV.
+* `--persistence_of_memory` When summarizing long conversations, the LLM can seem to get "stuck" on the first setting described.
+This argument controls what fraction of the previous context is retained each time an image is generated.
+The default setting of 0.2 may lead to some discontinuity if your party is in one place for a long time.